yablochko8/semantic-search-fonts/COOKBOOK.md

 If you're looking for the perfect font there will be times when the answer is ExtraLight Arial and some very different times when the answer is ExtraBold Arial.
 That said, we have to simplify somewhere.
 If there's user demand for more granular entries they can always be added in a future version.

-You may get a security warning about Row Level Security.
-You can manually enable that on the table after creating it, then click "Add RLS Policy".
-When choosing a policy, you can just select from one of the templates to enable read access for all users.

 ## Step 3 - Pull in the data source

 The Google Fonts repo on GitHub has all the data we need.
 We're going to start by cloning that repo locally.